-Scenario Two addresses public resources within the project area on - Criteria 2.
-EVOS Archaeological Restoration Objectives and Strategies
+Scenario Two addresses public resources within the project area only.

+Criteria 2.
+EVOS Archaeological Restoration Objectives and Strategies.

 Scenario Two addresses the EVOS archaeological restoration objectives and strategies by providing a means to preserve artifacts and scientific data by storing them in appropriate local facilities.
-Scenario Two enhances the overall preservation and protection of local archaeological resources by incorporating local support (financial adother) and substantial local interest in preservation efforts, and through direct local participation in collections management.
-Increased local awareness and appreciation of the cultural and archaeological resources together with increased local management of the resources will aid the EVOS restoration strategy.
+Scenario Two enhances the overall preservation and protection of local archaeological resources by incorporating local support (financial and other) and substantial local interest in preservation efforts, and through direct local participation in collections management.
+Increased local awareness and appreciation of the cultural and archaeological resources together with increased local management of the resources will aid in the EVOS restoration strategy.

-Scenario Two addresses EVOS archaeological sites and collections the project area only.
-All collections discussed in this plan are from ti Chugach Region including Prince William Sound and the Ken Peninsula.
+Scenario Two addresses EVOS archaeological sites and collections in the project area only.
+All collections discussed in this plan are from the Chugach Region including Prince William Sound and the Kenai Peninsula.

 Criteria 4.
-State and Federal Laws and Guidelines and AAM Accreditatio Procedures.
+State and Federal Laws and Guidelines and AAM Accreditation Procedures.

-Scenario Two is structured to comply with all State and Federal Law, and Guidelines and AAM Accreditation Procedures.
+Scenario Two is structured to comply with all State and Federal Laws and Guidelines and AAM Accreditation Procedures.